Cavernous malformations

 Overview

-Cerebral cavernous malformations (CCMs) are groups of tightly packed, irregular small blood vessels with thin walls.
-They may be present in the brain or spinal cord.
+Cerebral cavernous malformations (CCMs) are small clusters of blood vessels in the brain or spinal cord.
 The vessels contain slow-moving blood that's usually clotted.
-CCMs look like small mulberries.
-In some people, CCMs can cause blood to leak in the brain or spinal cord.
+CCMs look like small mulberries and have thin walls that may leak blood.

-CCMs vary in size.
-Often they are less than half an inch (1 centimeter).
+Cavernous malformations vary in size.
+Often they are less than 1/2 inch (1 centimeter).
 Most CCMs are sporadic.
-This means the CCM occurs as a single cavernous malformation and there isn't a family history.
-But about 20% of CCMs affect people of the same family.
-These are known as familial CCMs.
-Familial CCMs are related to a gene change passed down through families.
-People with familial CCMs usually have multiple cavernous malformations.
+This means the CCM happens by chance.
+It shows up by itself in someone who has no family history of the condition.
+But about 20% of CCMs are familial.
+These run in families.
+Familial CCMs are passed down because of a change in genes.
+People with familial CCMs usually have more than one cavernous malformation.

 A CCM is one of several types of brain vascular malformations that contain irregular blood vessels.
 Other types of vascular malformations include: